jzhou316/Post-DeepSeek-R1_LLM-RL/README.md

 ## Literature

+Here is a collection of papers of different topics and flavors.
+They are not (cannot be) exhaustive, but grouped based on their themes to give some sense of different types of research and problems in the space.

 _Joe: I marked the year with month for papers, due to the extreme fast pace in this domain of exploding research_